-The Upper Big Hole River is home to the native Arctic grayling.
-The Upper Big Hole was the last location in the lower 48 states to host a naturally producing population of Arctic grayling in a river.
+The Upper Big Hole River is home to Arctic grayling, a native salmonid species.
+The Upper Big Hole was the last location in the lower 48 states to host a naturally producing population of fluvial Arctic grayling.
 Grayling historically occupied much of the Upper Missouri to Great Falls, Montana.
 Changes in habitat resulting from development, large dams, and mining beginning in the late 1880’s caused the fish to decline dramatically.
 In the Big Hole, their decline was exacerbated by drought in the 1980’s causing the fish to drop to dangerously low populations.

 In 2009, Montana Fish, Wildlife and Parks, in partnership with United States Fish and Wildlife Service (USFWS), Montana Department of Natural Resources and Conservation (DNRC), and the Natural Resources Conservation Service (NRCS) established the Candidate Conservation Agreement with Assurances (CCAA) program.
 This put into place a strategic plan for recovering the Big Hole River Arctic grayling as well as providing legal protections for landowners who enroll and participate in the CCAA.
 The CCAA was a necessary step in recovering the Arctic grayling in the Big Hole because grayling live 90% on private lands, rendering private landowner cooperation absolutely essential.